25 interesting facts about Mali

 22. Mali has been plagued by sustained violence from Tuareg separatist rebels who seek an independent state and jihadist insurgencies.
 In 2013, French troops intervened militarily upon the Mali government’s request.
 UN peacekeeping forces remain in the country.

-23. According to the UK Foreign Office, Mali is one of 17 countries deemed to be entirely unsafe for tourists to visit.
+23. According to the U.S. Department of State travel advisory, Mali is deemed to be entirely unsafe for tourists to visit due to its violent crime.

 24. Mali’s capital city Bamako means either “crocodile tail” or “crocodile river” in the Bambara language.
 Three crocodiles appear on the city’s seal.